AI Moderator: Structured vs. Freeform Discussion Style

 Benefits:

-With the structured conversation style, you'll notice specific questions are pre-populated alongside the goal with a recommended set of follow-up questions that can be adjusted as you see fit.
+With the structured discussion style, you'll notice specific questions are pre-populated alongside the goal with a recommended set of follow-up questions that can be adjusted as you see fit.

 If you would like to add additional questions, you can click Generate question to auto-populate a question or manually create your own by clicking Add question.